stablekernel/aqueduct/docs/docs/http/http_controller.md

 }
 ```

-An `HTTPController` can also have a default content type for its response bodies.
-By default, this is `application/json` - any response body is encoded to JSON.
+An `HTTPController` can also have a default content type for its *response* bodies.
+By default, this is `application/json` - any response body returned as JSON.
 This default can be changed by changing `responseContentType` in the constructor:

 ```dart
 class UserController extends HTTPController {